wp-plugins/ultralink/readme.txt

 == Changelog ==

-Better Amazon and Google Play link detection.
-CSS to prevent ultralink hyphenation in specific contexts.
-Made Wikipedia inline popup API calls more fault tolerant.
-Better page content detection routines.
+Category-based whitelisting and blacklisting.
+Added new ESPN link type.
+Added new CrunchBase link type.
-Added YouTube user link support.
+Added new Vimeo link type.
-Changed the selector the plugin uses to slice up article content with a better one.
-Support for PHG affiliate tags.
+Newly fleshed out AngelList inline pane.
+Added a "More..." button to the Wikipedia inline pane.
+More scaleable infrastructure.
+Tons of bug fixes.
+Tons of performance enhancements.

 == Upgrade Notice ==

 No known upgrading issues.

 == Screenshots ==